pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

 - [Creating a weather bot as a personal project](https://github.com/Zmwang622/Weather-Bot)
 - [Go to a company sponsored hackathon and win](https://www.youtube.com/watch?v=FllvDqwGSDc)

-## Building your Case
+## Building Your Case

 You know what it takes to be a great software engineer.
 But, in the short term, you need to apply now!

 Your resume is very important here.
 And the best way to have a good resume is to be a good software engineer.
 However, in the short term, you likely have some skills already that you can display now.
 Read [here](/career/resume) on how to create a great resume.

 What you need
-Create a great resume
+- Create a great resume
-Create a solid LinkedIn profile
+- Create a solid LinkedIn profile
-Create a personal website (Time Permitting) (Read [here](/skills/personal-website/) on why and how to do that)
+- Create a personal website (Time Permitting) (Read [here](/skills/personal-website/) on why and how to do that)

 What you do
-Apply online everywhere.
-(See a list [here](https://github.com/Pitt-CSC/Summer2021-Internships)) Apply on Handshake, LinkedIn, Jumpstart
+- Apply online everywhere.
+(See a list [here](https://github.com/Pitt-CSC/Summer2021-Internships))
+- Apply on Handshake, LinkedIn, Jumpstart
-Go to networking events (Career Fairs, CS Club Events) Go to company-specific events (Like JPMorgan Code for Good, Capital One Summit, Jane Street SEE, Google Games, etc.)
+- Go to networking events (Career Fairs, CS Club Events)
+- Go to company-specific events (Like JPMorgan Code for Good, Capital One Summit, Jane Street SEE, Google Games, etc.)

 It is easy for companies to distinguish genuine passion versus “resume-building."
 The biggest takeaway here is that becoming a great software engineer is the easiest way to be hired as a software engineer.
 If you want to work at a top company, doing the bare minimum is not going to cut it.
 Trust the process!
 This is not going to happen overnight but it will be very, very rewarding.